 According to the instructions, the active ingredient of the drug is nitroglycerin.

-Nitroglycerin is rapidly and completely absorbed into the systemic circulation.
+Nitroglycerin is quickly and completely absorbed into the systemic circulation.
 The period of complete elimination of the drug is 8 hours.
 It is excreted from the body in the form of metabolites through the kidneys.

-Indications for the use of Nitroglycerin
+Indications for use of Nitroglycerin

 Indications for Nitroglycerin are angina attacks, left ventricular failure, myocardial infarction.